mate-academy/react_todo-app-loading-todos/README.md

 - Implement a solution following the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline).
 - Use the [React TypeScript cheat sheet](https://mate-academy.github.io/fe-program/js/extra/react-typescript).
 - Replace `<your_account>` with your Github username in the [DEMO LINK](https://fenderukr.github.io/react_todo-app-loading-todos/) and add it to the PR description.

+## Adding a todo

+Add a todo with the entered title on the form submit:

+- if the title is empty show the `Title can't be empty` notification at the bottom;
+- use your `userId` for the new todo;
+- send a POST request to the API (check the [API Documentation](https://mate-academy.github.io/fe-students-api/))
+- disable the input until receiving a response from the API;
+- immediately after sending a request create a todo with `id: 0` and save it to the `tempTodo` variable in the state (NOT to the `todos` array);
+- show an independent `TodoItem` **after** the list if `tempTodo` is not `null`;
+- temp TodoItem should have the loader (check the original markup);
+- in case of success add the todo created by the API to the array (take it from the POST response);
+- in case of an API error show `Unable to add a todo` notification at the bottom;
+- set `tempTodo` to `null` to hide the extra `TodoItem`;

+> Don't try to implement animations for adding or removing Todos (at least until you finish everything else).
+> If you really fill confident to try, there is a hint at the end of the description.

+## Deleting todos

+Remove a todo on `TodoDeleteButton` click:

+- covered the todo with the loader while wating for the API response;
+- remove the todo from the list on success;
+- in case of API error show `Unable to delete a todo` notification at the bottom (the todo must stay in the list);

+Remove all the completed todos after the `Clear completed` button click:

+- the button should be visible only if there is at least 1 completed todo;
+- the deletion should work as a several individual deletions running at the same time;